MrDeadNasty/ZombieNpcs/README.md

   ADDING GRUNT SOUNDS
 --------------------------------------------------------------------------------

   The mod has audio slots ready.
-To use them:
+(3 build in) To use them:

-  1. Place OGG or WAV files inside the .vmz (rename to .zip, add files, rename back to .vmz) at: mods/ZombieMod/audio/grunt1.ogg mods/ZombieMod/audio/grunt2.ogg mods/ZombieMod/audio/grunt3.ogg
+  1. Place OGG or WAV files inside the audio folder inside the .vmz (rename to .zip, add files, rename back to .vmz) at: mods/ZombieMod/audio/grunt1.ogg mods/ZombieMod/audio/grunt2.ogg mods/ZombieMod/audio/grunt3.ogg

-  2. Open mods/ZombieMod/AIHooks.gd and uncomment the lines in the GRUNT_SOUNDS constant at the top of the file: const GRUNT_SOUNDS = [ "res://mods/ZombieMod/audio/grunt1.ogg",
-           ...
-       ]
+     The mod will auto load up to 5 .ogg or .wav files.

   Sounds are played at 3D world position with logarithmic falloff.
 They are pitch-shifted slightly each time so repeated clips don't sound mechanical.